 Healthy, Delicious and Easy to Make

-Spring for Bulgarians has been very important time of the year for centuries.
-As Bulgarian people are (maybe not so much anymore thanks to the globalization) traditionally agriculturally oriented, the spring was the period when the hard work begun and with it the hopes for better, more prosperous year too.
-You will ask me: what is the connection with recipe for salad?
-Well, it has all to do with the meaning we place on the Bulgarian spring salad.
+Spring for Bulgarians has been a very important time of the year for centuries.
+Bulgarian people are traditionally agricultural and love producing food in their own gardens.
+The spring always has been the period when the hard work began and with it the hopes for better, more prosperous year too.
+You will ask me: what is the connection with the salad recipe?
+Well, it has all to do with the meaning we, Bulgarians, place on our spring salad.

-In my country there is even saying: “To grab the green”.
-Its meaning is that at the time when we can start consuming lettuce (which natural growing period is spring and summer not year round!) the winter is over and with it the abundance of food and happiness begins.
+In my country, there is a saying: “To grab the green”.
+Its meaning is that at the time when we can start consuming lettuce (which natural growing period is spring and summer) the winter is over and with it the abundance of food and happiness begins.

 Well, all these old beliefs are not so true anymore.
 We can buy fresh green salad all year round from the supermarket and even we don’t have a clue how to grow our own.
 But the emotions of hope and gratitude that this salad brings to the people in my country are still the same, for now.
 I don’t know if this will be true for my kid.